![]() |

 latest version of Java may be downloaded for free from www.java.sun.com.
 (You

-may find out which version of Java is installed on your machine by command java -version).
-No other software is required to run miscreen.
+may find out which version of Java is installed on your machine by command java -version

 Functions of the miscreen engine are available from Windows command prompt or UNIX command line.